On the Front Page

-On the Front Page is a 1926 American comedy film featuring Stan Laurel.
+On the Front Page is a 1926 American comedy film directed by James Parrott and starring Lillian Rich and Stan Laurel.

 Plot

 After being beaten to a scandalous story involving Countess Polasky (Rich), newspaper editor James W. Hornby (Davis) assigns his son (Brooke) 24 hours to find an even more scandalous story about the countess.
 The countess lounges with her two male beauty experts, both fawning over her.
 Her secretary (Montana) pulls them off.
 Hornby Jr drives fast through the outskirts of Los Angeles and is pursued by a motorcycle cop.
 Hornby Jr throws various items of female clothing from the car, each hitting the cop in the face as he tries to catch up.

 The butler (Laurel) is sleeping when a small rock is thrown through the window by Hornby Jr. He asks if his father is up.
 Hornby Sr is in the bathroom.
 He throws a stool out of the window almost hitting his son.
 Jr gets the butler to throw down some fresh clothes.
 He starts to change next to his car but bumps it making it roll off.
 It gets faster and faster.
 Just after Jr manages to get in it rear ends the motorcycle cop launching him upwards.
 The cop lands in the back seat.

 Hornby Sr asks if assistant if there is any progress on the story.
 Jr has returned to his father's mansion.
 The butler asks if he would like his "evening weed".
 Jr jumps up with an idea: the butler should put the countess in a compromising situation, and then they will be photographed and the photo published.

 The butler says that women scare him.
 Jr forces him to wear his father's dinner suit.
 Father returns.
 They avoid being seen and Jr puts the butler in the back seat of his father's car and chauffeurs him off.
 They arrive at the hotel where the countess is staying.
 Jr has a camera and tripod.
 They plot to get the countess to open her door to receive a box of flowers but she hears them.
 She tells her secretary that she is tired of reporters and wants to teach them a lesson.